Lvdl1999/ProgrammeerProject/PROCESS.md

 ### Day 6
 Improving the app by it's ResultsActivity.
 The names of the recipes already show but the images won't.
 Working on it.
+It turned out the urls for the images were 'http' instead of 'https'.
+To solve it I splitted the image_url and added a 's' inbetween the 'p' and ':'.
+Might report it on Food2Forks Github page ;)